Wind power in Australia: Wind resources

 The abundant wind resources in Australia provide for the country to grow its renewable energy sector.
 The southern coastline lies in the Roaring Forties.
 Sites have average wind speeds above 8–9 m/s at turbine hub height.

 Australian wind farms produce an average capacity factor range of 30–35%.
 South Australia's large share (along with nearby Victoria) means most of Australia's current wind power occurs around the same time.
 On a wider scale, the correlation between South Australia and New South Wales is around 0.35, while the correlation between South Australia and Tasmania is 0.1—0.2.
 Queensland has near zero (or slightly negative) correlation with the other states, but can be more negative during a week-long wind drought.

 These numbers are lower than the inter-state correlation for solar.
 Wind speeds are slightly negatively correlated with electricity demand.

-As of 2025 all of Australia's wind capacity is designated as Onshore wind, however in December 2022, the Federal Government officially designated the Bass Strait off Gippsland as Australia's first offshore wind zone.
+As of 2025 all of Australia's wind capacity is designated as onshore wind, but in December 2022, the federal government officially designated the Bass Strait off Gippsland as Australia's first offshore wind zone.
 In March 2024 the Victorian government legislated a target of 2GW of offshore wind power by 2032 and 9GW by 2040.